robertjd/okta.github.io/_source/_docs/api/resources/apps.md

 {:.api .api-operation}

 Update the app with a `profile`, a container for any valid JSON schema.
-Use the profile to define a whitelist of groups that you can then reference and pass as claims using the [Okta Expression Language's `getFilteredGroup`](/reference/okta_expresion_langauge/#group-functions).
+Use the profile to define a whitelist of groups that you can then reference and pass as claims using the [Okta Expression `getFilteredGroups`](/reference/okta_expression_language/index.html#group-functions).

 To add a profile to an OpenID Connect public client app: